CORPORATE GOVERNANCE STATEMENT

 The remuneration of non-executive directors is a matter for the executive directors.
 No director may be involved in any decision as to his own remuneration.

-The remuneration committee has met on 2 occasions in the last 12 months and those meetings were attended by all members of the committee.
+The remuneration committee has met on two occasions in the last 12 months and those meetings were attended by all members of the committee.

 A copy of the terms of reference of the remuneration committee is here.